u20p17/WLED/usermods/KNX_IP/README_KNX_DEBUG.md

 `color_out_mode` (0=per-channel only, 1=composites only, 2=both) is often tuned while observing debug output to confirm the correct telegram set is sent.

 ---
-For further optimization or to split warning vs verbose channels, a future enhancement could add a separate always-on `KNX_UM_WARN` macro.